History of Cove Sailing Club

 Cove Sailing Club Today

-In 2009, with support from a Sports Council grant, Cobh Town Council and Cobh VEC,CSC opened a dinghy park at Whitepoint, Cobh, to provide boats, equipment, changing facilities and coaching primarily aimed at local children who wanted to learn to sail as members of CSC.
+In 2009, with support from a Sports Council grant, Cobh Town Council and Cobh VEC,CSC opened a dinghy park at Whitepoint, Cobh, to provide boats, equipment, changing facilities and coaching primarily aimed at local children who wanted to learn to sail as members of Cove SC.
 This initiative has been very successful in encouraging more people to try sailing and has succeeded in increasing the membership of the club.
-To date, CSC has experienced an increase in Junior membership of well over 100 and overall club membership has doubled.
+To date, Cove SC has experienced an increase in Junior membership of well over 100 and overall club membership has doubled.

-CSC General Committee – 2013
+Cove Sailing Club General Committee – 2016/17

 The club is currently in the process of finalising a development plan to take us forward over the next five years.
 As a family orientated club with support from other local organizations and small businesses, there is an opportunity to promote and encourage sailing as an activity which is accessible to anyone.
 This was part of our original constitution back in 1919, which states “the objects of the club shall be the promotion of sailing and the encouragement of sailing and boating activity, and the social association among its members.
 Whilst at the same time we want to encourage a younger membership and help the club to grow by offering a greater range of facilities and services both to its members and to the local community.